NiYanhhhhh/lighttree-java/README.md

 ## Story
 At first I try to hack [nerdtree](6) to achieve my goal.
 However it takes too many time and works not good.
 Maybe it's a bit hard for me.
-So I just write a extensible and easy-to-use ui api and it even takes me less time and seems to works good.
+So I just write a extensible and easy-to-use treeview ui api and it even takes me less time and seems to works good.
 This api, lighttree, is in the autoload directory, where you can see the source.

 Nerdtree is a wonderful plugin.
 I use it for a long time.